What Is NPM? A Simple Guide to Node Package Manager

 Essential NPM Command Line Interfaces (CLI)

 There are several command line interfaces of npm that are used to run commands like installing and uninstalling packages.
 Checking npm versions, running package scripts, creating package.json, and more are possible with npm CLIs.
 If you are a Windows user, the command line interface is referred to as Command Prompt.
 On a Mac OS, the same is referred to as a terminal.
-Below, we have shared some real examples that you can deploy in your web projects.
+To clarify what are NPM packages in practice, below, we have shared some real examples that you can deploy in your web projects.

 Examples